III. Faculty Employment Policies and Procedures

 Faculty members should abide by the policies and procedures of the university.
 Faculty members should voice any opposition to such policies and procedures in a constructive manner, rather than attempt to subvert, ignore or indiscriminately attack policies with which they disagree.
 Their purpose should be to improve the functioning of the institution and to offer positive criticism where they find problems.

 Certain types of information, including student grades and employee personnel information, must not be released by representatives of the university, except as may otherwise be provided by law, without the written consent of the individual involved.
-For details see Manual of Policies and Procedures, Policy 1109, Records Management, and Policy 2112, The Family Educational Rights & Privacy Act.
+For details see Manual of Policies and Procedures, Policy 1109, Records Management, and Policy 2112, Student Privacy.

 No university information on any matter under litigation in which the university, its officers, faculty members, employees, or members of the BOV are defendants within their official capacity may be released without the approval of the University Counsel.
 For details see Manual of Policies and Procedures, Policy 1103, Responding to External Requests for Information.